saraspagno/Wedding-app/README.md

 ## Features

 - **Personalized RSVP Links**
-  Each guest receives a unique link to access their invitation, view a custom envelope-opening animation with their name, and respond directly.
+  Each guest receives a unique link to access their invitation, views a custom envelope-opening animation with their name, and responds directly.

 - **Elegant Invite Animation**
-  A wedding-themed animation opens a virtual envelope, revealing the invitation in a smooth and festive way.
+  An animation opens a virtual envelope, revealing the invitation in a smooth and festive way.

 - **RSVP & Logistics**
   Guests can mark whether they’re attending and additional info.